Imane Khelif: Second-round fight against Angela Carini

 As the fifth seed, Khelif received a bye into the second round.
 In the second round, held on 1 August, she defeated Angela Carini of Italy 46 seconds after the match commenced, when Carini withdrew after receiving two blows, citing intense pain in her nose.
 Carini reportedly exclaimed, "It's not fair!" after a punch from Khelif.
 Because of this, Khelif received online backlash from those who questioned her gender.

 The next day, Carini apologized to Khelif via the Italian newspaper La Gazzetta dello Sport, stating, "All this controversy makes me sad ...
 I'm sorry for my opponent, too.
 If the IOC said she can fight, I respect that decision."
 The Algerian Olympic Committee (COA) defended Khelif, stating before the match that Khelif had been the victim of "unethical targeting" and "baseless propaganda", and that they had taken "all necessary measures" to protect Khelif and her right to compete.
+The COA said it had filed a complaint with the IOC about Khelif's online harassment, and said in a statement, "We reserve the right to prosecute everyone who participated in the heinous campaign against our heroine Imane Khelif."

 Khelif's father, in a statement to Sky Sports, stated, "My child is a girl.
 She was raised as a girl.
 She's a strong girl.
 I raised her to be hard-working and brave.
 She has a strong will to work and to train."
 At a news conference on 3 August 2024, IOC President Thomas Bach defended the participation of Khelif and Lin Yu-ting, saying, "There was never any doubt about them being a woman."
 He further reaffirmed that Khelif was born a woman and denounced hate speech against her.

 On 6 November 2024, the IOC disclosed that Khelif was preparing a lawsuit against Le Correspondant, a French magazine which had earlier in the week published claims about the boxer's eligibility, which the magazine said came from a leaked medical report.
 The IOC said that the Le Correspondant story references "unverified documents whose origin cannot be confirmed".